mountaincharlie/fretboard-trainer/README.md

 ### Styling
 The styling and layout of the game remains consistent throughout the sections, making it more intuative for the user to interact with and understand the purpose of each section.
-* Colour scheme: I chose a dark teal (#2f6168) for the main colour of the game, an orange (#ff8c3f) accent colour throughout the different sections and kept a white background behind the sections and fretboard diagram and white text for the instructional messages, for good contrast.
+* Colour scheme: I chose a dark teal (#2f6168) for the main colour of the game, an pale blue (#a9dce4) accent colour throughout the different sections and kept a white background behind the sections and fretboard diagram and white text for the instructional messages, for good contrast.
 * Fonts:
     * Google Font's 'Titillium Web' for all the headings (h1, h2 and h3 elements).
     * Google Font's 'Dosis' for all of the other text on the screen (Instructions, scores, settings, questions and counters).